nd996/viking-docs/docs/source/index.rst

-Welcome to the Viking's documentation!
+Welcome to the Viking Documentation!
 ======================================

 .. note::

    This project is under active development.

-**Viking** is a large, Linux compute cluster with many nodes, CPUs, GPUs, lots of storage and memory.
-Viking is housed in Sweden (of course!) in the fabulous `EcoDataCentre <https://ecodatacenter.tech/>`_, which is one of the most sustainable data centres in the whole world!
+**Viking** is a large, Linux compute cluster with many nodes, CPUs, GPUs, lots of storage and boat loads of memory.
+Viking is housed in Sweden (of course!) in the fabulous `EcoDataCentre <https://ecodatacenter.tech/>`_, which is one of the most sustainable data centres in the whole world.

 Contents
 --------